cupcak3z/Group1_ADO_T01/README.md

 # Contoso Use Case

 ## Background
-Constoso is a fictional multinational corporation that operates in industries such as retail, electronics and manufacturing.
-They operate on a hybrid approach where it combines both cloud technology and on-premises legacy system.
-Data collected is used to generate analytical reports on sales performance, customer trends, and inventory management.
+Constoso is a fictional multinational corporation that operates in retail, electronics, and manufacturing industries.
+They operate on a hybrid approach combining cloud technology and on-premises legacy systems.
+Data collected generates analytical reports on sales performance, customer trends, and inventory management.

+## Content
+This repository contains all materials including Python code and SQL scripts that are used during data cleaning, data transformation, and other tasks.